henrybellhouse/mathematics/README.md

 ### Factorial

-This program takes a numerical input and calculates the factorial for this number recursively.
+This program takes a numerical input and calculates its factorial using recursion.

 ### Primes

 Taking an upper and lower bound, this program locates and outputs all primes in the provided range.
+The values in are included in the range.

 ### Triangle Test